tardis-dev/mango-bowl/README.md

 - `eventTimestamp` is a timestamp of trade provided by DEX (with seconds precision) in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601)

+- `takerAccount` and `makerAccount` fields provide info regarding maker and taker open account addresses that constitute the trade

 ```ts
 {
   "type": "trade",